nwfsc-fram/boatnet/bn-modules/README.md

 `ng build bn-specimens`

-If ng serve is running as above, it will automatically pick up the build changes and reflect those in your currently running application.
+Depending on how you linked your module,
+* tsconfig.json method: `ng serve` should pick up changes automatically
+* npm link method: You will have to restart `ng serve` in your application window (module not found errors will occur.)

 ## References